waynetay/portfolio/README.md

 2. Kamen Rider OOO Belt [Scratch Link](https://scratch.mit.edu/projects/846486191/fullscreen/)

 a simple scratch game that recognises patterns from the TV show.
-This game features the kamen rider belt that the character uses to transform
+This game features the kamen rider belt that the character uses to transform for the game i used the models from someone else but the code itself is all mine so credits to [Dylandaray](https://scratch.mit.edu/users/Dylandaray/) of scratch for providing the models so my game pops up when you click his link